Francisco Franco: World War II

 After the war, Franco allowed many former Nazis, such as Otto Skorzeny and Léon Degrelle, and other fascists, to seek political asylum in Spain.

 Treatment of Jews

-Franco had a controversial association with Jews during the WWII period.
-He made anti-Semitic remarks in a speech in May 1939, and made similar remarks on at least six occasions during World War II.
+Franco had a controversial association with Jews before and during World War II.
+He made antisemitic remarks in a speech in May 1939, and made similar remarks on at least six occasions during World War II.
+Franco believed in the existence of a "Jewish-Masonic-Bolshevik conspiracy", and he deliberately framed the Spanish Civil War as a conflict against Jews and Bolsheviks.
 In 2010, documents were discovered showing that on 13 May 1941, Franco ordered his provincial governors to compile a list of Jews while he negotiated an alliance with the Axis powers.
 Franco supplied Reichsführer-SS Heinrich Himmler, architect of the Nazis' Final Solution, with a list of 6,000 Jews in Spain.

 Contrarily, according to Anti-Semitism: A Historical Encyclopedia of Prejudice and Persecution (2005):